 I've been a bookworm since I learned to read.
 For me, most books fall into two categories: read once and donate to the library, or keep and re-read.
 There's a third category that one of my friends calls "life is too short" for books I don't finish, but that's a small category.
 (Ann Boleyn was a vampire?
 Really?)
 Prior to the advent of self-publishing and free Kindle books, it was even smaller.

-When I moved cross-country in 1979, I sent 49 boxes, 25 of which contained books.
+When I moved cross-country in 1979, I sent 49 boxes, 25 of which contained nothing but books.
 I still have most of them.
 Some are fragile paperbacks kept in a media cabinet away from sunlight, and some are hardcovers kept in a set of barrister's bookcases.

 As eBooks became more readily available, I started to shift over to them.
 I got a Palm PDA to serve as an eReader and replaced it twice as the devices wore out.
 Then I got a Kindle, a third-generation Kindle when my first one wore out, and an iPod with the Kindle app, which is great for reading in bed (no more having to sneak a flashlight under the covers).